bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-230">230.
 Calculate the Area of a Regular Pentagon</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Calculate the area of a regular pentagon using its side length.
+<p>Calculate the area of a regular pentagon using its side length.</p>
 <pre>
 const regularPentagonArea = (sideLength) => (1 / 4) &ast; Math.sqrt(5 &ast; (5 + 2
 &ast; Math.sqrt(5))) &ast; sideLength &ast;&ast; 2;